 Anyone can become a CommunityWide member by donating to a list of organizations, including the YMCA.
 If you’re a member of the Michiana Goodwill Boosters or Marine Corps.
 League of St. Joseph Valley, you’re also eligible to become a member.

 A $500 minimum deposit will net you this competitive APY.
-If you’re able to leave your money in for just a few months longer, the credit union’s 9-month APY is even higher.
+If you prefer to have your money accessible earlier or let it grow a few months more, you’ll earn the same rate on their 3- and 9-month CDs.
 However, all certificates are subject to an early withdrawal penalty.

 Spectrum Credit Union was founded as Bechtel Employees Federal Credit Union, but anyone can join Spectrum through membership to either the Contra Costa Historical Society or Navy League of the United States, both of which are nonprofits that require a small membership fee.